KINGLAKE RANGES

 FRANK THOMSON RESERVE

-Lady Stonehavens Lookout is located within the Frank Thomson Reserve, northwest of the Kinglake township.
-The reserve sits on a hill in Victoria and has an elevation of 630 metres, offering wonderful views of Melbourne’s skyline rising from the southern plains and the rolling hills of the Yarra Valley to the east.
+Lady Stonehavens Lookout is located within the Frank Thomson Reserve, and boasts an elevation of 630 metres, offering spectacular views of Melbourne’s skyline rising from the southern plains and the rolling hills of the Yarra Valley to the east.

 EAT & DRINK